arsy786/react-tutorial/README.md

 src:
 - logo.svg import in App.js
-- reportWebVitals.js import in index.js
+- reportWebVitals.js import and corresponding code in index.js
-- index.css import in index.js
+- index.css import in index.js (OR App.css import in App.js)
 - clear the code inside of div in App.js (lines 6 to 19)
 - convert App() function to arrow function in App.js
 - keep App.css file but clear the clode.